Kong/terraform-provider-konnect/docs/resources/ai_gateway_policy.md

 ### Optional

+- `condition` (String) An expression used for conditional control over plugin execution.
+If the expression evaluates to `true` during the request flow, the plugin is executed; otherwise, it is skipped.

+**Requires a minimum runtime version of `2.1`**.
 - `enabled` (Boolean) Whether the policy is enabled.
 Default: true
 - `global` (Boolean) Whether the policy is globally applied to all resources.
 Default: false
 - `labels` (Map of String) Public labels store information about an entity that can be used for filtering a list of objects.